buenospot/TF-GCP-Cloud-SQL/README.md

-# My Terraform for GCP-Cloud-SQL
+# My Terraform for creating a Postgres instance on Google Cloud SQL

 I needed a GCP SQL database using postgres so I created this quick Terraform config to do that.